nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use Case resumes at step 1

 - 1b.
-There is no current order.
+The given quantity is negative.

   - 1b1.
 SupperStrikers shows an error message.

     Use Case resumes at step 1

-- 1c.
-The given quantity is negative.

-  - 1c1.
-SupperStrikers shows an error message.

-    Use Case resumes at step 1

-**Use case: Delete an item**
+**Use case: Remove an item**

 **MSS**

-1. User requests to list all the items in the current order
-2. SupperStrikers shows the current order
-3. User requests to delete a specific item in the current order
+1. User requests to remove a quantity of a specific item in the current order
-4. SupperStrikers deletes the item
+2. SupperStrikers decreases the quantity of the item by the quantity provided.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 1b.
 The given index is invalid.

-    * 3a1.
+    * 1b1.
 SupperStrikers shows an error message.

+      Use case ends.

+* 1c.
+The given quantity is invalid.
+     * 1c1.
+SupperStrikers shows an error message.

+      Use case ends.

+* 1d.
+The given quantity is larger or equal to the quantity fo the order item.
+     * 1d1.
+SupperStrikers removes the order item at the specified index.

-      Use case resumes at step 2.
+     Use case ends.

 *{More to be added}*